 Eric Fromm, a social psychologist first minted the term “biophilia” which was later popularized by biologist Edward Wilson.
 Evolved from the assorted denotations from biology, and psychology, the term “biophilia” has been adopted in the fields of neuroscience, architecture, and beyond—all relating to a yearning for a (re)connection with nature and natural elements.
-Biophilia has been an intuitive part of the architectural design process, precisely from product design to structures to landscape.
+Biophilia in architecture has been an intuitive part of the architectural design process, precisely from product design to structures to landscape.

 The notion of biophilic design is rather simple; connecting humans with nature to enhance their well-being.
 The principle of biophilic design focuses on bringing elements of the natural world into built spaces such as natural light, water, plants, natural materials such as wood, and stone, the feel of textures, patterns, and shadows.
 Integrating organic forms in architectural design emphasizes the characteristics of biophilic design by establishing a relationship with the user.